<< Go Back up to King’s Theatre

 Photo courtesy Capital Theatres

-William Stuart Cruikshank, the theatre’s builder, intended that someone would find his message some day.
-The King’s Theatre and my experiences there as a young child, from seeing sumptuous pantomimes to meeting Stanley Baxter and sitting through LX plotting sessions with Francis Reid, instilled an insatiable interest in theatre in me, and so I’m beyond delighted that it was me who found this secret message hidden for nearly 120 years, at the theatre’s very heart.
-I can’t wait to find out what it says.
+William Stuart Cruikshank, the builder of the King’s Theatre, clearly intended that someone would find this message some day.
+The King’s Theatre and my experiences there as a young child, from seeing my Dad working on glorious Gilbert & Sullivan sets, to the sumptuous pantomimes of my youth starring Stanley Baxter, Rikki Fulton, Una McLean and the rest, to sitting-in on LX plotting sessions with Francis Reid who had written booked I’d studied for years, instilled an insatiable interest in theatre in me – and so I’m beyond delighted – but also humbled – that it was me who found this secret message hidden in plain sight for nearly 120 years, at the theatre’s very heart.

 Media Coverage